Ski with a Scientist (UPDATED)

 Event Date

-Join TERC scientists for a fun, interactive on-the-mountain tour at Palisades Tahoe Alpine Meadows in partnership with the US Forest Service.
+Join TERC scientists for a fun, interactive on-the-mountain tour at Alpine in partnership with the US Forest Service.
 Do you love to ski/snowboard and science?
 This is a unique opportunity for you!
-Learn about the research and education of the UC Davis Tahoe Environmental Research Center (TERC), the environmental history of Alpine Meadows, and the role of the US Forest Service and public lands at Palisades Tahoe.
+Learn about the research and education of the UC Davis Tahoe Environmental Research Center (TERC), the environmental history of Alpine, and the role of the US Forest Service and public lands at Palisades Tahoe.

-This program happens at 1:00pm on Fridays beginning mid-February through the end of March.
-Tours will last approximately 1 hour.
+This program starts at 1:00pm on Fridays beginning February 21 to March 28.
+Tours will last approximately 1.5 hour.
 In the event that on-the-mountain tours are cancelled for inclement weather or unsafe snow conditions, the presentations will be alternatively available at 1:15pm inside the Alpine lodge.

 Featured Scientists:

-Education and Outreach Director Heather Segale discusses ways TERC is working to increase environmental literacy and stewardship action in the Tahoe Basin and ways for YOU to get involved.
+From the amount of algae washing up on the shores to the water clarity, Lake Tahoe is changing.
+Education and Outreach Director Heather Segale discusses ways TERC is working to increase stewardship action in the Tahoe Basin and ways for YOU to get involved.

 February 28 - Bees in Winter Survival Mode